 Dr. Randy Hickle, the inventor of the blanket warmer and other things that have improved healthcare is the founder of the Grace Clinic in Lubbock, TX.
 I traveled to Lubbock to meet Dr. Hickle and I was hired on the spot.
 A week or so later, I arrived in Lubbock with my fifth wheel trailer to do what was supposed to take a month or so.
 Seven months later, I completed my first Interim Executive Engagement and the Grace Clinic was set on a path that led to many years of success.
 This is where I learned that gigs rarely last the initially expected time.
 Things are rarely what they appear to be at first and the only thing you can be certain of is that you can’t be certain of anything on an interim engagement.
 I have been blessed by my continuing friendship with Dr. Hickle.
 It was his recommendation that had a lot to do with me being accepted into one of the country’s finest healthcare administration doctoral programs.

 When it came time to enter the dissertation phase of the doctoral program, I owe more thanks than I can express.
-First, it was Dr. Hernandez that worked patiently with me on the selection of a research topic, a process much more difficult than you might expect.
+First, it was Dr. Hernandez that worked patiently with me on the selection of a research topic, a process much more complex and difficult than you might expect.
 I wanted to study interim executive services and learned that this had never been done before.
 None of the efforts to talk me out of going into uncharted territory were successful and I paid dearly for not taking an easier way out before the process was complete.
 You do a dissertation under the guidance and direction of a dissertation committee.
 I will be forever grateful to Dr. Amy Landry for charing my dissertation committee.
 I have joked with Dr. Landry about what she did to cause UAB to punish her by compelling her to agree to chair my dissertation but I was deeply blessed and will be forever indebted to Dr. Landry for her support, guidance, and encouragement.
-Dr. Hernandez volunteered to serve on my dissertation committee along with Dr. Stephen O’Connor and Dr. Jeff Szychowski from UAB’s School of Public Health for the incredible amount of analytical and methods support that I needed to do my research.
+Dr. Hernandez volunteered to serve on my dissertation committee along with Dr. Stephen O’Connor and Dr. Jeff Szychowski from UAB’s School of Public Health.
+I owe Dr. Szychowski a debt of gratitude for the incredible amount of analytical and methods support that I needed to do my research.
 It is not hard to see why and how UAB is one of the best healthcare administration programs in the country after an experience with UAB and its incredible faculty.

 Susan Sciullo opened a door for me to get an engagement at Columbia / St. Mary’s Health System in Milwaukee, WI. to do a financial plan.
 While there, I met Brian Regan, the system CFO.
 After getting off to a rough start, Brian and I bonded and the engagement was a big success for the hospital.
-This was the beginning of my experience with Ascension Health, the country’s largest faith-based health system, and largest not-for-profit health system.
+This was the beginning of my experience with Ascension Health, the country’s largest faith-based health system, and the largest not-for-profit health system.
 I am indebted to Ascension for the opportunities I had to work in multiple hospitals and their corporate offices in St. Louis.

 Brian left Ascenscion in Milwaukee to found H5 Consulting.
 The two of us have worked together on a number of engagements.
 He has hired me, I have hired him and we have worked together as peers.
 No one in my career has been a more patient and effective mentor while also becoming one of my best friends.
 Everyone that has ever had the experience of working with Brian Regan is better for the experience.